ambient-innovation/django-ai-kit-auth/django-app/README.rst

     }

 both fields are required.
+In addition a csrf-token returned from the `/me` call is needed in the request header.
 The endpoint answers with the status code 200 and

 ::